-What do you think when a term like image stabilization comes to your mind?
 Why is image stabilization important?
 In this article, you will learn about the importance and use of image stabilization in the photography world.
-Just think that you are up to take some phenomenal shots from your camera, but your pictures appear blurry due to the shakiness of your hand.
+Just think that you are up to taking some phenomenal shots from your camera, but your pictures appear blurry due to the shakiness of your hand.
 Features like image stabilization were introduced to avoid blurry and messy snaps.

 What is image stabilization in photography?